lenderpanel

 Recently asked questions about conveyancing in Dewsbury

-Yesterday I discovered that there is a flying freehold element on a property I put an offer in a fortnight ago in what should have been a quick, chain free conveyancing.
+I've recently found out that there is a flying freehold element on a property I have offered on last month in what was supposed to be a simple, chain free conveyancing.
 Dewsbury is the location of the property.
-Can you offer any guidance?
+Can you shed any light on this issue?

-Flying freeholds in Dewsbury are not the norm but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Dewsbury you would need to get your solicitor to go through the deeds very carefully.
-Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Dewsbury may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Dewsbury are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Dewsbury you must be sure that your lawyer goes through the deeds thoroughly.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Dewsbury may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Last updated